clamstew/jods/src/utils/README.md

 - `getUseSyncExternalStore()`: Gets React's useSyncExternalStore with fallbacks
 - `getBasicHooks()`: Gets common React hooks (useState, useEffect)

-## Future Improvements
+## 🔮 Future Improvements

-The following hooks currently use their own implementations and should be updated to use reactUtils in the future:
+The following hooks currently use their own implementations and should be updated to use `reactUtils` in the future:

 - `useJodsStore.tsx`: Has issues with React.useSyncExternalStore and infinite loops